Black Christmas (1974 film): Filming

 Soldiers' Tower at the University of Toronto is featured in the film.

-The film was shot from 25 March to 11 May 1974, at a cost of $686,000, with $200,000 coming from the Canadian Film Development Corporation.
-The house featured in the film (located at 6 Clarendon Crescent in South Hill) had been discovered by Clark while scouting for locations, and its owners agreed to lease the home for the production.
+The film was shot from March 25 to May 11, 1974, at a cost of $686,000, with $200,000 coming from the Canadian Film Development Corporation.
+The 20-room house featured in the film (located at 6 Clarendon Crescent in South Hill) had been discovered by Clark while scouting for locations, and its owners agreed to lease the home for the production.
 Additional photography was completed on the University of Toronto campus.
 According to John Saxon, Clark had meticulously drawn out storyboards with key shots, which he brought to the film set each day: "I could understand exactly what I thought he needed, and the scene needed".

-Scenes in the film involving POV shot of Billy scaling the house was accomplished through the use of a rig designed by camera operator Bert Dunk, which was attached to Dunk's head as he climbed up the side of the house.
+Scenes in the film involving POV shots of Billy scaling the house were accomplished through the use of a rig designed by camera operator Bert Dunk, which was attached to Dunk's head as he climbed up the side of the house.
 Griffin's death scene, which was shot with a handheld camera in a real closet, was accomplished in only a couple of takes.
 According to Griffin, her character's surprise as the killer lunges from the closet was genuine as the actress later recalled: "It was a total shock because I didn't really know when to expect him to jump out!"
 Shots of Clare's corpse in the rocking chair required the actress to wear an actual plastic bag over her head for extended periods of time.
 Griffin would also state that these scenes came relatively easy for her: "I was actually, and still am, a fairly good swimmer so I could hold my breath for a long time.
 And I could also keep my eyes open for a long time without blinking".

 Kidder remembered shooting the film as being "fun.
 I really bonded with Andrea Martin, filming in Toronto and Ontario.
 Olivia Hussey was a bit of an odd one.
 She was obsessed with the idea of falling in love with Paul McCartney through her psychic.
 We were a little hard on her for things like that".